Updated on March 28, 2023

 Coconut Oil

 There is some evidence that coconut oil may repel bed bugs.
-The essential fatty acids in coconut oil are irritating to bed bugs that eat a liquid-based diet, and the oil has anti-pesticide properties.
-However, there are better methods for controlling bed bugs.
+The essential fatty acids in coconut oil are irritating to bugs that eat a liquid-based diet, and the oil has anti-pesticide properties.
+However, there are better methods for controlling bed bugs than this one.

 Scented Candles and Incense